nus-cs2103-AY2021S1/ip/docs/README.md

 ### 2. Create a `deadline` task
 **Command**: `deadline <description> /by <date and time>` <br/>
 **Note:** <br/>
-Date and time has to be in the format: dd/mm/yyyy hh:mm <br/>
+* Date and time has to be in the format: dd/mm/yyyy hh:mm <br/>
+* dd is day, mm is month, yyyy is year. hh is hour in 24-hour format, mm is minutes.
+* No other date and time format is allowed except for the one mentioned above. <br/>

 **Function**: Creates a new deadline task and adds it to the user's list of tasks. <br/>
 **Example of usage**:
 ```